 The hedging reserve contains the effective portion of the cash flow hedge relationships entered into by the Group at the reporting date.
-The movement in the year to December 31, 2015 of \$4.4 million (2014: \$1.2 million) includes a decrease in the fair value of cash flow hedges of \$5.4 million (2014: increase of \$1.4 million), a loss of \$0.1 million of cash flow hedges being transferred to the consolidated income statement (2014: gain of \$0.1 million), a \$1.1 million increase in deferred income taxes (2014: decrease of \$0.5 million), and \$nil exchange rate movements (2014: gain of \$0.2 million).
+The movement in the year to December 31, 2016 of \$0.2 million (2015: \$4.4 million) includes an increase in the fair value of cash flow hedges of \$1.1 million (2015: decrease of \$5.4 million) and a loss of \$0.9 million of cash flow hedges being transferred to the consolidated income statement (2015: loss of \$0.1 million).
+During 2015, the movement also included an increase in deferred income taxes of \$1.1 million.
 For further information regarding the Group's forward foreign currency exchange rate contracts, forward aluminum commodity contracts and forward interest rate agreements refer to Note 28 section (a)-Financial Instruments: Financial Instruments of the Group.